RAF Linton-on-Ouse

-RAF Linton-on-Ouse (IATA: HRT, ICAO: EGXU) is a former Royal Air Force (RAF) station at Linton-on-Ouse in North Yorkshire, England, 10 mi north-west of York.
+Royal Air Force Linton-on-Ouse or more simply RAF Linton-on-Ouse (IATA: HRT, ICAO: EGXU) is a former Royal Air Force station at Linton-on-Ouse in North Yorkshire, England, 10 mi north-west of York.
 It had satellite stations at RAF Topcliffe and Dishforth Airfield (British Army).

 The station opened in 1937.
 With the transfer of pilot training to RAF Valley on Anglesey in 2019, the station closed in 2020.
 In February 2021, the MOD confirmed that no alternative military use had been identified for the site and that it would therefore be sold.